tracim/tracim/doc/backend/roles.md

 | activate/deactivate user      |  no         | no          | yes     |
 | delete user/ undelete user    |  no         | no          | yes     |

 ## Workspace Roles

-A workspace role is a role that is specific to a workspace.<br>
+A workspace role is a role that is specific to a workspace.
 Available slugs:

 - `reader` is for readers.
 - `contributor` is for contributors.
 - `content-manager` is for content managers.
 - `workspace-manager` is for workspace managers.

 |                              | Reader | Contributor | Content Manager | Workspace Manager |
 |------------------------------|--------|-------------|-----------------|-------------------|